Babylon's High Walls Cannot Escape the Lord

 The disgrace of God’s people caused by the destruction of the temple will ultimately be answered by God’s judgment against Babylon’s pride.

-51 “We are confounded, because we have heard reproach.
-Confusion has covered our faces, for strangers have come into the sanctuaries of Yahweh’s house.”
+51 “We are ashamed because we have heard reproach; disgrace has covered our faces, because foreigners have entered the holy places of the LORD’s house.”

-52 “Therefore behold, the days come,” says Yahweh, “that I will execute judgment on her engraved images; and through all her land the wounded will groan.
+52 “Therefore, behold, the days are coming,” declares the LORD, “when I will punish her idols, and throughout her land the wounded will groan.

 The disgrace of God’s people caused by the destruction of the temple will ultimately be answered by God’s judgment against Babylon’s pride.